dolejska-daniel/riot-api/README.md

  */
 ```

+More usage examples for LeagueAPI can be found [here](https://github.com/dolejska-daniel/riot-api/blob/master/examples/LeagueAPI/README.md).

 ## [Cache providers](https://github.com/dolejska-daniel/riot-api/wiki/LeagueAPI:-Cache-providers)
 Cache providers are responsible for keeping data of [rate limiting](#rate-limiting) and [call caching](#call-caching) within instances of the library.